-AeroStar Training Takes Place in the United States.
+AeroStar Training Takes Place in the United States of America.

-Step 1: Flight training candidate requests an account to access the Alien Flight Student
+Step 1: Request an account to access the Alien Flight Student

 Program by completing the account request form.
 You will access the TSA website: www.flightschoolcandidates.gov

-Step 2: A User ID and password are automatically emailed to the flight-training candidate by TSA.
-This allows the candidate to access the web site and complete the application.
+Step 2: A User ID and password will be emailed to the flight-training candidate by TSA.
+This allows you to access the web site and complete the application.

-Step 3: The candidate completes online forms with the following information:
+Step 3: Complete online forms with the following information: